-- A sustainable business which would create employment and training opportunities in a very deprived part of Malawi, Bentry’s and Vitu’s homeland.
+- To have a sustainable not-for-profit business (Tongole Wilderness Lodge), creating desperately rare employment and training opportunities in a deprived part of Malawi.

 The business is a Wilderness Lodge which took over two years to construct in a wildlife reserve creating over 100 jobs for many whose children attend the three schools the charity supports.
 At the end of the construction phase, the Foundation employed over 30 full time employees which of course has far reaching benefits particularly as each individual employee is usually responsible for over 20 family members!